Percy R. Pyne's magnificent home (left) harmonizes architecturally with its two neighbors -- photo by Alice Lum |

-The Pynes commissioned the foremost architects of the day, McKim, Mead & White, to design their home in 1906.
+The couple commissioned, McKim, Mead & White, among the foremost architectural firms of the day, to design their home in 1906.
 They then waited until the tracks in front of their lot were successfully covered over before construction began in 1909.

-Completed two years later, No. 680 Park Avenue sat on a rusticated limestone base.
-Charles F. McKim used red brick with white limestone trim to create a dignified and refined residence.
-The tall windows at the second story, capped with keystoned limestone lentils, sit in slightly-recessed arched alcoves.
-Above the cornice a stone balustrade protects copper-clad dormers protruding from the steep slate-covered roof.
+Completed two years later, 680 Park Avenue sat on a rusticated limestone base.
+Charles F. McKim used red brick with white limestone trim to create a stately residence.
+The tall windows at the second story, capped with keystoned limestone lintels, sit in slightly-recessed arched alcoves.
+Above the cornice a stone balustrade fronted the copper-clad dormers protruding from the steep slate-covered roof.

 photo by Alice Lum |

-Two years later the doors were thrown open to the public for “expressions of condolences” upon the death of Joseph Stalin.
-Here United Nations delegates arrived to pay respects in a room filled with flowers and a single portrait of the deceased Premier.
+Two years later, the doors were thrown open to the public for “expressions of condolences” upon the death of Joseph Stalin.
+United Nations delegates arrived to pay respects in a room filled with flowers and a single portrait of the deceased Premier.

 Hungarian sympathizers were back in October 1956 as the anti-Communist rebellion raged in Hungary.
 Hundreds of demonstrators clogged 68th Street and Park Avenue in front of the mansion.

-But none of the demonstrations or other distractions could match the 25-day visit of Premier Nikita Khruschev in 1960.
+But none of the demonstrations or other distractions could match the 25-day visit of Premier Nikita Khrushchev in 1960.
 Here the Premier met with Fidel Castro, throwing his arms around the “beaming” Cuban dictator on the entrance steps.
-On September 21 Khruschev appeared on the balcony over the entrance way to rant to the crowds assembled below.
-Turning the balcony into what The New York Times called “an impromptu Soviet forum,” the Premier hurled insults, sang a portion of the “Internationale,” and tackled issues from China to the arms race.
+On September 21, Khrushchev appeared on the balcony over the entrance way to rant to the crowds assembled below.
+Turning the balcony into what The New York Times called, “an impromptu Soviet forum,” the Premier hurled insults, sang a portion of the Internationale, and tackled issues from China to the arms race.

 Soviet Premier Nikita Khruschev made an impromptu press conference from this balcony in 1960 -- photo by Alice Lum |